Sabicool/Medicine/01 Disciplines/Clinical/Topics/Fluid Responsiveness.md

 	- Vavlulopathy
 ## IVC Size & Distensibility Index
 - Positive intrathoracic pressure during inhalation (mechanical ventilation) causes IVC to become larger and on releasing, IVC returns to normal size
+- [LITFL](https://litfl.com/the-dark-art-of-ivc-ultrasound/) seems to suggest that this is not a great measure despite how commonly it may be used
 - Requirements
 	- Sinus rhythm
 	- Normal abdominal pressure